MitchellCash/pwngu/README.md

 list of common (and insecure) passwords (see [data/PwnedPasswordsTop100k.txt](data/PwnedPasswordsTop100k.txt)).

+Why is it called **pwngu**?
+I was thinking of the penguin Pingu at the time....

 ## Usage

 1. Copy `.env.example` to `.env` and fill in the blanks